awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 ![\[Key administrators in the console's default key policy, default view\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-key-policy-administrators-sm.png)

 The following is an example key administrators statement in the policy view of the AWS KMS console\.
-This key administrators statement is for a single\-region symmetric KMS key\.
+This key administrators statement is for a single\-region symmetric encryption KMS key\.

 ```
 {